 DevOps is a combination of the fields of development and organization.
 It involves several practices, philosophies, technologies, and tools that help companies increase their ability to offer services and applications with improved products at a high pace.
 This velocity was earlier difficult to achieve with traditional methods of infrastructure management and software development.
 DevOps brings the two departments together, providing a responsive, accurate, and faster software delivery experience to customers.

-DevOps Engineers are System Administrators in organizations who have some programming skills.
+AWS DevOps Engineers are System Administrators in organizations who have some programming skills.
 They are responsible for the following organizational tasks:

 - Application and infrastructure planning